Map of Disappearance

 ongoing project

-The region of Banat in northern Serbia has, throughout history, been known for its frequent migrations and depopulation, shaped by the barren land and harsh winds of the area.
-By establishing a connection between memory, historical facts, and imagination, I create a visual space that seeks to understand the spirit of the place in an alternative way.
-With few visible traces of history remaining in the landscape, I turn to documentation, imagination, and reconstruction—proposing that the historical record can merge with personal and local memory to form new myths.
-By doing so, I aim to highlight the importance of stories and images in shaping and preserving the identity of places, while also emphasizing the necessity of a culture of remembrance.
-The Waste Land serves as a metaphor for the constant changes reflected in the natural landscape of Banat—its historical upheavals, migrations, and the gradual erasure of traces of the past that time leaves on human endeavors.
+The Banat region in northern Serbia has long been marked by frequent migrations and depopulation, shaped by its barren land and harsh winds.
+This project creates a visual dialogue between memory, history, and imagination to explore the spirit of the place in an alternative way.
+With few visible traces of the past remaining in the landscape, I turn to documentation, imagination, and reconstruction—suggesting that historical records can merge with personal and local memories to form alternatives narratives and new myths.
+Through this, I emphasize the vital role of stories and images in shaping and preserving place identity, while highlighting the need for a culture of remembrance.
+Map of Disappearance acts as a metaphor for the constant transformations in Banat’s natural landscape: its historical upheavals, migrations and the gradual fading of human traces over time.

 This work is conceived as a whole composed of interconnected fragments— collages, drawings, and photographic records.